-JpegDigger is a light-weight, specialistic tool that can help you recover deleted or otherwise lost photos.
+JpegDigger is a light-weight, specialized tool that can help you recover deleted or otherwise lost photos.
 It was designed with memory cards in mind, but works on hard drives too.
-Note that your JPEG-Repair Toolkit license key will activate JpegDigger too, so no need to purchase JpegDigger if you already have that.
-I wrote JpegDigger because a significant portion of the corrupt photos I receive are incorrectly recovered and beyond repair because of that.
+I created JpegDigger because a significant portion of the corrupt photos I receive are incorrectly recovered and beyond repair because of that.
 JpegDigger today is the result of many different real-world cases I worked on that could not be solved using available solutions (Stellar, RecoverIt, Disk Drill etc.).

-Use the trial version to determine if JpegDigger can recover your photo(s) prior to purchasing.
+Use the trial version to determine if JpegDigger can repair or recover your photo(s) prior to purchasing.